whugue/Yelp-User-Similarity/README.md

 ### Data:
 The analysis uses two data sources:

 1. Restaurant review data collected by the International Workshop on Semantic Evaluation (SemEval), split out by sentence with each sentence labeled by topic (food, service, ambience, value, etc.).
+The raw SemEval data are saved in XML Files in the *data/SemEval/2014/* and *data/SemEval/2015/* folders.
-Parsed SemEval data is saved as a pandas dataframe here: ("/deck")
+Parsed and compiled SemEval data are saved as a pickled pandas dataframe here: *data/all_semeval_data.pkl*.

 2. Yelp review data from the Yelp academic dataset.
 These data aren't included into this repo, but can be downloaded [here](https://www.yelp.com/dataset_challenge).
 Before running any of the below scripts, you'll need to [install mongoDB and PyMongo](https://docs.mongodb.com/manual/installation/) and load the Yelp JSON data into it using the following commands:

 ```
 mongoimport --db yelp --collection business yelp_academic_dataset_business.json